 How to share an Apple Music playlist

-Step 2: Tap the Share button and select a sharing option
+Step 2: Tap the ellipsis icon on that playlist and select a sharing option.

-Step 4: The recipient should tap the + button to add the playlist to their Apple Music library
+Step 4: The recipient should tap the ellipsis icon to add the playlist to their Apple Music library.

 Once the playlist has been added to the recipient’s Apple Music library, any changes that the creator of the playlist makes will automatically show up on the recipient’s end.
 For example, you can rearrange the order of songs, you can add or remove tracks, and the playlist will update accordingly.
 You can also change the playlist cover image, or change the name of the playlist, and those changes, too, will reflect on the recipient end.